Who is Ethel Kennedy? Everything you need to know about Robert F. Kennedy's widow and her many accomplishments.

 It was through Jean Kennedy Smith that Ethel met her future husband, Bobby

-Jean, who died earlier this month, and Ethel became good friends at Manhattanville, with Ethel soon joining her on family vacations.
+Jean, who died in 2020, and Ethel became good friends at Manhattanville, with Ethel soon joining her on family vacations.
 It was during one such trip to Mont Tremblant in Quebec in December 1945 that she first met Robert F. Kennedy.

 Though he first dated her older sister Patricia, Ethel and Bobby began dating after their relationship ended.
-They dated for five years, becoming engaged in February 1950 and got married on June 17, 1950, in Connecticut.
+They dated for five years, became engaged in February 1950, and got married on June 17, 1950, in Connecticut.

 Bobby and Ethel had eleven children